What Are 5G Networks?

 Most 5G networks use the NSA architecture linking an LTE core to the new radios to support 5G frequency bands, allowing carrier service providers (CSPs) to leverage 3G and 4G existing investments while gradually rolling out broader 5G capabilities.

 SA architecture connects 5G radio directly to the 5G core network.
 Therefore, control signaling does not depend on the 3G and 4G networks.
 Many carriers are beginning to deploy SA 5G networks based on the new cloud-native 5G core, allowing them to extend virtualized technologies out to the radio access network (RAN) and distribute cloud-based 5G services out to the edge.

 Why Is RF Propagation Modeling Important For 5G?

-The reality is that 5G will unlock hundreds of new use cases across both the consumer and the enterprise space.
+The reality is that 5G networking will unlock hundreds of new use cases across both consumer and the enterprise space.
 However, without proper planning, many network rollouts are likely to fall short in several business and performance metrics.
 RF propagation modeling provides timely information before service providers commit CapEx to a 5G network rollout project and helps them achieve an optimized level of network coverage for every dollar spent on delivering the RF network.

 Why Is Network Slicing Important For 5G?